murchandamus/bips/bip-update-process.md

 transfer ownership is because the original author no longer has the time or interest in updating it or following through with the BIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the BIP.
-We try to build consensus around a BIP, but if that's not possible, you can always submit a competing BIP.
+We try to build consensus around a BIP, but if that's not possible, rather than fighting over control, dissenters should supply a competing BIP.

 If you are interested in assuming ownership of a BIP, send a message asking to take over, addressed to both the original author and the BIP editors.
 If the original author does not respond to email in a timely manner, the BIP editors will